Coru89/armstrong-hearing/src/content/pages/who-we-are.md

   imageAlt: Mother and son at Armstrong hearing
   fullBleed: false
   imageCaption: Mother and son at Armstrong hearing
 - template: text-area
-  text: |-
-    With only one clinic to run and operate, we promise to give you our full professional attention from the moment you think you need an appointment, through consultations, fittings, repairs and more.

-    Our patients become family members that we treat with the utmost respect and care.
-- template: text-area
   text: "<p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus eu mauris
     auctor, tempor enim in, dignissim odio.
 Morbi suscipit augue eu mattis dapibus.